cchwala/pySNMPdaq/README.md

 * Adjust the configuration for logging, file names, directories, file transfer, etc. in `config.py`.
 * Put the list of IP addresse and OIDs in the file `mw_link_OID_listing.py`, which currently is configured to only acquire the uptime of `localhost` as an example that can be run on your local machine without access to a remote machine.
 An example of a listing for two microwave links is given in the file `mw_link_OID_listing_example.py`.
-* Start the pySNMPdaq daemon with
+* From the `pySNMPdaq` directory start the pySNMPdaq daemon with

  ```
- pySNMPdaqd start
+ ./pySNMPdaqd.py start
  ```
 * You can stop the daemon using the command

  ```
- pySNMPdaqd stop
+ ./pySNMPdaqd.py stop
  ```

 The notebook [`Example for building the OID dict list for Ericsson MINI LINK TN systems`](https://github.com/cchwala/pySNMPdaq/blob/master/notebooks/Example%20for%20building%20the%20OID%20dict%20list%20for%20Ericsson%20MINI%20LINK%20TN%20systems.ipynb) shows how to generate the necessary OID dict list and provides functions to ease this task for Ericsson MINI LINK TN systems.